-In the second year you will broaden your training by being entirely involved in a range of productions including props and/or scenic construction and technical operation.
-You will usually spend up to three weeks on placement with professional production companies or organisations.
+In your final year, you will specialise in your chosen discipline and continue training in either theatre production or recorded media.
+You will normally spend up to five weeks on placement with a range of professional production companies or organisations.
 This is an integral part of the final year enabling you to match your career aspirations to the practical reality of a work environment.
-You will also undergo mock- interviews with professionals from the relevant industry and get support to develop and present your experience to an effective industry standard.
-You will work on your self-presentation skills and develop your resume as a written CV and in digital formats.
+You are also offered mockinterviews with professionals from the relevant industry, and support to develop and present your experience to an effective industry standard.
+You will work on self-presentation skills to develop your resume in the form of a CV and in digital formats.